slippery39/shayne-website-2021/src/articles/post-mortem-pokemon/post-mortem-pokemon.md

 My favourite bug that I found this way was a never-ending game between 2 Clefables that couldn't kill each other.
-This only would happen about once in 2000 game simulations.
+This only would happen about one in every 2000 game simulations.
 Sometimes the simulation would just stop, but not throw any runtime error which confused me.
-At first I thought maybe it was some sort of browser problem that might be stopping my script from running for too long, but it kept happening randomly, sometimes early on and sometimes later on.
+At first I thought maybe it was some sort of browser problem that might be stopping my script from running for too long, but it kept happening randomly, sometimes early on in the simulation and sometimes later on.
 Once I checked what was going on in the game logs when the simulations stalled, it showed me that 2 Clefables had been battling each other for thousands of turns.
 This should have never happened as the official Pokemon game has a built in feature to stop infinite games (the struggle move) but mine was bugged due to Clefable's ability preventing the recoil damage that should have been dealt.
-This was something that would have been next to impossible to catch without a mass amount of people testing the game.
+This was something that would have been extremly hard to catch otherwise without a large amount of people testing the game.

 **Overall Lessons Learned**